bradietilley/carbon-zodiac/README.md

 composer require bradietilley/carbon-zodiac
 ```

+### Limitations

+Currently, only dates between 1901 and 2033 are supported.
+If you'd like to utilise this package for dates beyond that, please make a pull request which includes your requested updates to the `Year::THRESHOLDS` constant, and cite your source(s).

 ### Usage

 You may either use the `Carbon` macros, use a centralized class, or use each class/enum directly.
 Here are a few examples: